Gillian Keegan is the Conservative Member of Parliament for Chichester constituency.

 In 2014 she switched her focus to politics.
 She was first elected as a local councillor in October 2014 and in May 2015 she stood as a parliamentary candidate in St Helens South and Whiston, Merseyside, gaining second place for the Conservatives for the first time.

 She is married to Michael (pictured) and has two stepsons.

 Gillian is currently serving as the Secretary of State for Education

 Gillian was first elected in June 2017, and re-elected in 2019.
 Since becoming an MP Gillian has occupied several positions.
 She was elected to the Public Accounts Select Committee in September 2017.
 The Committee scrutinises public spending and generally holds the government and its civil servants to account for the delivery of public services.

-Since 2017 Gillian has remained very active, frequently participating in debates both in the Chamber and Westminster Hall.
-Whilst sitting on several All Party Parliamentary Groups on issues covering cancer care, international development and education.
+Before entering Government Gillian was very active, frequently participating in debates both in the Chamber and Westminster Hall.
+She also sat on several All Party Parliamentary Groups on issues covering cancer care, international development and education.

 In September 2022, Prime Minister Liz Truss appointed Gillian to the Foreign, Commonwealth and Development Office (FCDO) as the Minister for Africa.
 During her tenure, Gillian did one overseas trip to Egypt where she did a wide range of work, including preparations for COP27.

 When Rishi Sunak, became the Prime Minister in October 2022, he promoted Gillian to Cabinet, making her the Secretary of State for Education.